Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Video Cameras For Sports - Spring 2024 Reviews
+The 5 Best Video Cameras For Sports - Fall 2024

 Best Sport Video Cameras

 Whether you're trying to capture the crack of a bat hitting a homer or the swoosh of skis hitting the slopes, you'll want a camera that can record every moment.
-Though your smartphone is great in a pinch, a dedicated camera can take your sports videos to the next level.
-When deciding on the best camera for video sports, you'll want to make sure it has high frame rate options to capture the action smoothly or add slow-motion flourishes.
+Though your smartphone is great in a pinch, and many can even record 4k 60 fps video these days, a dedicated camera can take your sports videos to the next level.
+When deciding on the best camera, you'll want to make sure it has high frame rate options to capture the action smoothly or add slow-motion flourishes.
 In-body image stabilization (IBIS) can also help if you're shooting handheld and want to minimize camera shake.
 Watch out for cameras with heavy rolling shutter distortion, which can be distracting if you find yourself panning the camera a lot.
-Of course, all that is moot if the camera's autofocus can't keep up with your subjects.
+Of course, all of that is moot if the camera's autofocus can't keep up with your subjects.

-We've bought and tested over 100 cameras, and below, you'll find our recommendations for the best cameras to film sports.
+We've bought and tested over 110 cameras, and below, you'll find our top camera recommendations for non-POV sports videos.
 If you're a sports vlogger, you can also look at our recommendations for the best cameras for vlogging.
-Otherwise, if you need something more advanced, check out the best cameras for videography and filmmaking or our top 4k video cameras.
+Otherwise, if you need something more advanced, check out the best cameras for videography more broadly or our top 4k video cameras.

 1. Best Video Camera For Sports

-The Fujifilm X-H2S is the best camera to video sports of the cameras we've tested.
-This flagship model from Fujifilm is a video powerhouse with a stacked sensor that keeps rolling shutter distortion to a minimum.
-It's ideal for capturing panning shots and recording action.
+Of the cameras we've tested, the Fujifilm X-H2S is the best camera for sports videography.
+This flagship model has an excellent stacked sensor that keeps rolling shutter distortion to a minimum, making it ideal for sweeping panning shots and fast action.
 The camera also has plenty of frame rate and resolution options, with 6.2k video recording at up to 30 fps and uncropped 4k at up to 60 fps.
-It has a dedicated slow-motion recording mode that records 4k at 120 fps, making this a super versatile camera for high-res action footage.
+It also has a dedicated slow-motion recording mode that records 4k at up to 120 fps, making this a super versatile camera for high-res action footage.

-Beyond that, you get internal 10-bit 4:2:2 recording, Apple ProRes codecs for higher-quality video files, and RAW video output to a compatible external recorder via HDMI.
+Beyond that, you get internal 10-bit 4:2:2 recording, Apple ProRes codecs for higher-quality video files, and RAW video output to a compatible external recorder, if you need more advanced filmmaking features.
 Plus, it has an excellent in-body image stabilization (IBIS) system to reduce camera shake when shooting handheld and an excellent battery life.
 All that to say, this is a seriously capable video camera for more advanced videographers.

 See our review

-The Sony α6700 is a fantastic interchangeable lens option at an upper mid-range price point.
+If the Fujifilm X-H2S sounds like overkill, the Sony α6700 is a fantastic mid-range hybrid camera.
 It's one of the few cameras—let alone cameras at this price—to offer 4k video recording at 120 fps.
-Though 120p comes with a heavy crop, that's still very useful for those who want to capture high-resolution slow-mo footage of fast action.
-It also has a great battery life, a fully articulated screen, and one of the best autofocus systems on the market.
-It's also a well-built camera with a weather-sealed body to help keep out dust and moisture.
+Shooting at 120 fps incurs a crop, but it's still very useful for those who want to capture high-resolution, high frame rate action footage or slow-motion.
+The camera also has a great battery life, a fully articulated screen, and one of the best autofocus systems on the market, ensuring you rarely miss focus, even with more erratic subjects.
+That said, it doesn't have a stacked sensor like the Fujifilm, so you'll get more rolling shutter distortion with panning shots.

 If you want the option to record in 6.2k resolution or output RAW video to an external recorder, the Fujifilm X-S20 is another great choice at this price point.
 However, unlike the Sony, it's capped at 60 fps in 4k; this is still great for capturing high-speed footage and slowing things down a bit, but it'll be harder to generate super slow-motion clips in 4k.
-It's autofocus system is also a tad less reliable than the Sony's.
+Its autofocus system is also a tad less reliable than the Sony camera's.

 See our review